Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 ratchet bomb

 Given that Eldrazi Unbound will likely have the highest average CMC of the Commander Masters precons, this will be quite good.
 It can come down early and build toward wiping the board of all the smaller things, likely leaving more of your board than anyone else’s.
-Once again, this offers the deck an answer to artifacts, enchantments, and planewalkers as well.
+Once again, this offers the deck an answer to artifacts, enchantments, and planewalkers.

 Possible Reprints

-If you look at recent commander precons, you’ll find they usually have a reprint value of around $95, give or take.
-That said, I think the Commander Masters precons will be a little higher.
-For the sake of conversation let’s say around $100.
+If you look at recent commander precons, they usually have a reprint value of around $95, give or take.
+I think the Commander Masters precons will be a little higher.
+For the sake of conversation, let’s say around $100.
 Although, I think once everything is revealed, it’ll be slightly north of that.
 We know that 10 of the cards in the deck will be brand-new.
 Aside from these 10, some number of the cards will probably be new cards from Commander Masters itself.

 Cards You Should Pick Up Before Eldrazi Unbound Releases

-If you’re going to pick up Eldrazi Unbound when it releases and are going to want to make it more powerful, you’ll want to add some of the top-tier Eldrazi cards.
-Each one of these are pretty expensive and may go up even more once the precon is out.
-Furthermore, given their price, they’re likely not to be reprinted in the deck itself.
+If you pick up Eldrazi Unbound when it releases and want to make it more powerful, you’ll want to add some top-tier Eldrazi cards.
+Each of these is pretty expensive and may increase even more once the precon is out.
+Furthermore, given their price, they won’t likely be reprinted in the deck.

 Official Deck List